EricZinda/Perplexity/backlog.md

 Remaining work to be shown in the tutorial:
 - Make old tests work
-- implement small
+- "delete a folder" ->

-- "delete a folder" -> test infrastructure doesn't notice (there are more)
+  - test infrastructure doesn't notice (there are more)
   -
 - Get rid of the old plurals comments and docs
 - Rebuild the scenarios to get the tests to pass again
 - Build a backend to use for ESL Scenarios